What's New On This Page?

 > The first winter ascent was done in January 25th, 1932 by M. Cesca and G. Stauderi.

-1. For the southeast ascent we drive from Sella Nevea on the Altipiano del Montasio, till the last parking place, 1502m.
+1. For the southeast ascent we drive from Sella Nevea on the Altipiano del Montasio, till the last parking place, 1502 m.
+For this side of the mountain, also the trailheads in small vilages above Raccolana/Reklanica valley would be appropriate, but the tours from there on Monte Cimone are very high, hot and in many cases also long.

 When To ClimbSummer and autumn months are the best.
 In these areas the weather is most stable from July till October.
-A winter ascent from SE requires full winter equipment and must be hard enough.
+Due to a few steep and exposed sections, a winter ascent from SE requires full winter equipment and must be hard enough.
+Due to many crossings, a ski tour is not popular.